CSUChico-CINS465/Openshift_DIY_Latest_Python3_and_Django/README.md

 git push
 ````

 And watch the scripts do their thing.
 This will take a while and will result in a ton of text in your terminal window.
-If you want to reduce this you can make the compilation of Python3.5.1 silent by changing the lines in the *.openshift/action_hooks/pre_build* script that say ***make install*** to instead read as follows as this will pipe this output to */dev/null* instead of to the terminal:
+If you want to reduce this you can make the compilation of Python3.5.1 silent by changing the lines in the *.openshift/action_hooks/pre_build* script that say ***make install*** to instead read as follows, as this will pipe this output to */dev/null* instead of to the terminal:

 ````shell
 make install > /dev/null